 The Mi Band 5 was a considerable upgrade from the 4.
 And we can see the budget fitness tracker having a larger screen in the newest iteration, mostly because this is what happened last time.
 For two consecutive years, Xiaomi has increased the screen size.

 Bigger displays are usually always a good thing providing it doesn’t affect the size of the case.
 Xiaomi found a good balance last time by reducing the bezel size.
-The screen will still be AMOLED, but the brightness and resolution will be better on the Mi Band 6.
+The screen will still be AMOLED, but the brightness and resolution are better on the Mi Band 6.

-Some good news is that other leaks have suggested that the Mi Band 6 will have improved watch faces, in that they offer higher resolution than currently.
-If that doesn’t suggest a bigger screen, we’re not sure what does.
+Good news is that the Mi Band 6 will has improved watch faces, in that they offer higher resolution than the 5 and look better.

 The reason the brand may not do this is to keep the cost down.
 As we said, they want to honour being a budget brand, and a bigger screen impacts the cost of development and is a drain on the battery, which would then need to be assessed, and so it snowballs.
 Perhaps, if it’s not broken, they don’t need to fix it?

-Possibly, yes.
-Leaks suggest that there might be onboard GPS in this version, which is becoming more commonplace on fitness trackers now and benefits all sorts of people who enjoy walking, running, hiking and cycling.
+No, there is no onboard GPS but it’s kind of hard to expect given the price.
+GPS is becoming more commonplace on fitness trackers now and benefits all sorts of people who enjoy walking, running, hiking and cycling.
 Consider reasonably-priced competitor trackers like the Garmin Vivosport 4 and the Fitbit Charge 4, for instance.
-Though, if this addition does happen, we’re not sure what will happen to the price as GPS has the potential to double the cost.

 We’re going with a hard maybe on contactless payments.
 Furthermore, even if we do see this, only those in Asia will likely benefit from it.